stuerp/foo_vis_spectrum_analyzer/README.md

 - Improved; Overall LED rendering fidelity and performance.
 - Improved: Spectrum curve stopped at the Nyquist frequency.
+- Improved: Small changes in the main processing loop to support delta-timing.
 - Fixed: CQT transform did not handle audio with more than 1 channel correctly.
+- Fixed: High DPI support for device contexts.

 You can read the full history [here](docs/History.md).